Picture taken from near the base of the Stump look...

 Depending on where your base camp is located most of the approaches are pretty short and can be anywhere from 20 minutes to 2 or 3 hours.
 The crevasses get much worse as you get closer to the edges of the glacier so be prepared for some possible time consuming navigating.
 It took my partner and I about 3 hours to get across the crevasse field to the Gargoyle and it was only about 200m wide.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ruth Gorge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ruth Gorge:

 Featured Route For Ruth Gorge